Ida B. Wells: Alpha Suffrage Club

 In the years following her dispute with Willard, Wells continued her anti-lynching campaign and organizing in Chicago.
 She focused her work on Black women's suffrage in the city following the enactment of a new state law enabling partial women's suffrage.
 The Illinois Presidential and Municipal Suffrage Bill of 1913 (see Women's suffrage in Illinois) gave women in the state the right to vote for presidential electors, mayor, aldermen and most other local offices; but not for governor, state representatives or members of Congress.
 Illinois was the first state east of the Mississippi to grant women these voting rights.

 The prospect of passing the act, even one of partial enfranchisement, was the impetus for Wells and her White colleague Belle Squire to organize the Alpha Suffrage Club in Chicago on January 30, 1913.
+The club was directly responsible for sending Wells to Washington to represent the race in the suffrage parade on March 3rd, personally covering her expenses for the trip.
 One of the most important Black suffrage organizations in Chicago, the Alpha Suffrage Club was founded as a way to further voting rights for all women, to teach Black women how to engage in civic matters, and to work to elect African Americans to city offices.
 Two years after its founding, the club played a significant role in electing Oscar De Priest as the first African American alderman in Chicago.

 As Wells and Squire were organizing the Alpha Club, the National American Woman Suffrage Association (NAWSA) was organizing a suffrage parade in Washington D.C.
 Marching the day before the inauguration of Woodrow Wilson as president in 1913, suffragists from across the country gathered to demand universal suffrage.
 Wells, together with a delegation of members from Chicago, attended.
 On the day of the march, the head of the Illinois delegation told the Wells delegates that the NAWSA wanted "to keep the delegation entirely white", and all African-American suffragists, including Wells, were to walk at the end of the parade in a "colored delegation".

 Instead of going to the back with other African Americans, however, Wells waited with spectators as the parade was underway, and stepped into the white Illinois delegation as they passed by.
 She visibly linked arms with her white suffragist colleagues, Squire and Virginia Brooks, for the rest of the parade, demonstrating, according to The Chicago Defender, the universality of the women's civil rights movement.
+The Black Chicago press celebrated Squire and Brooks as "the two white women who stood so loyally by Mrs. Barnett in her fight for colored representation."